 Matt Rothschild, executive director of Wisconsin Democracy Campaign, summed it up succinctly: “People across the ideological spectrum get it: All of our voices are being drowned out by those with big money.”

-United To Amend is a non-partisan, all volunteer, grassroots organization.
+United To Amend is a nonpartisan, all volunteer, citizens group.